ada-pld/ada-ui/README.md

 ## ✍️ Authors <a name = "authors"></a>

 - [Pierre Perrin](https://github.com/protoxvga) - Idea & Initial work
-- [Théo hemmer](https://github.com/theohemmer) - Wap idea and API
+- [Théo hemmer](https://github.com/theohemmer) - Ada idea and API

-See also the list of [contributors](https://github.com/protoxvga/wap_ui/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/protoxvga/ada_ui/contributors) who participated in this project.